If you are looking for the best things to do in Merida Mexico during your upcoming trip to the Yucatan, I have got you covered here.

 Opting to take a walking tour is a great way to get your bearings in a new city.
 Exploring with a local also means that you will obtain more information and context into the various buildings and neighborhoods that you see than you would ever be able to get independently.

-Recommended Merida walking tours
+Recommended Merida walking tours for 2024

 - Merida cantinas walking tour